micolous/headscale/docs/oidc.md

   # as third option, it's also possible to load the oidc secret from environment variables
   # set HEADSCALE_OIDC_CLIENT_SECRET to the required value

+  # When true, attempt to automatically user accounts from Headscale 0.23.0 and earlier.
+  # ENABLING THIS OPTION CAN BE A SECURITY RISK.
+  # See "Migrating from Headscale 0.23.0 and earlier" in the manual below.
+  migrate_legacy_users: false

+  # When true, allows sign-in with OIDC with an unverified (according to the
+  # provider) email address claim.
+Some providers use this to signal an
+  # unverified self-service email address change, so ENABLING THIS OPTION CAN BE
+  # A SECURITY ISSUE.
+  allow_unverified_email: false

   # Customize the scopes used in the OIDC flow, defaults to "openid", "profile" and "email" and add custom query
   # parameters to the Authorize Endpoint request.
 Scopes default to "openid", "profile" and "email".
   scope: ["openid", "profile", "email", "custom"]